statechannels/go-nitro/readme.md

 - listens to blockchain events
 - listens for counterparty messages
 - stores important data to allow for recovery from counterparty inactivity / malice
-- understands how to perform these functions safely without risking any funds
+- understands how to perform these functions safely, without risking any funds

 ## Usage